 Another benefit of the 401k plans is the exemption from annual filing a form 5500-EZ, as long as the year-end plan assets do not exceed $250,000.
 If plan assets exceed that amount, the plan administrator or the owner himself must do the annual filing.

 401k plans offer one of the highest bankruptcy protection than any other retirement accounts including IRA.
 The assets in 401k are safe from creditors as long as they remain there.

 In general, all ERISA eligible retirement plans like 401k plan are sheltered from creditors.
 Non-ERISA plans like IRAs are also protected up to $1,283,025 (in aggregate) under federal law plus any additional state law protection.

 You can open a self-employed 401k plan at nearly any broker like Fidelity, Schwab or Vanguard.
-The process is relatively straight forward.
+The process is relatively straightforward.
 It requires filling out a form, company name, Tax ID, etc. Most brokers will act as your plan administrator.
-As long as, the business owner remain self-employed, doesn’t hire any full-time workers and plan assets do no exceed $250,000, plan administration will be relatively straightforward.
+As long as, the business owner remain self-employed, doesn’t hire any full-time workers and plan assets do not exceed $250,000, plan administration will be relatively straightforward.

-As a sponsor of your own 401k plan, you can choose to manage it yourself or hire an investment advisor.
-Either way, most solo 401k plans offer a wider range of investments than comparable corporate 401k plans.
-Depending on your provider you may have access to a larger selection of investment choices including ETFs, low-cost mutual funds, stocks, and REITs.
+As a sponsor of your 401k plan, you can choose to manage it yourself or hire an investment advisor.
+Either way, most solo 401k plans offer a broader range of investments than comparable corporate 401k plans.
+Depending on your provider you may have access to a more extensive selection of investment choices including ETFs, low-cost mutual funds, stocks, and REITs.
 Always verify your investment selection and trading costs before opening an account with any financial provider.

 About the author: Stoyan Panayotov, CFA is a fee-only financial advisor based in Walnut Creek, CA. His firm Babylon Wealth Management offers fiduciary investment management and financial planning services to individuals and families.